-Here we build upon the Bayesian optimization approach to accelerating likelihood-free inference \citep{gutmann2016bayesian} and introduce a framework by which it can be more robustly applied to high-dimensional parameter spaces.
-In order to achieve computational scalability, we use separate acquisition procedures for the discrepancies defined for different model parameters.
-These efficient high-dimensional simulation acquisitions are then combined with exponentiated loss-likelihoods to provide a misspecification-robust characterisation of the marginal posterior distribution for all model parameters.
+Here we build a new method for likelihood-free inference (LFI) motivated by the concept of generalised Bayesian updates, defined by a loss function derived from the subjective judgement of the statistician regarding the properties of the statistical model and true data generating process.
+Such a method is robust against model misspecification, in the sense that the updates are naturally tempered when the observed data and best-case simulated data do not resemble each other.
+Such an approach naturally scales to a higher-dimensional context by asserting an additive structure in the loss function, bringing about gains in computational efficiency for both simulation acquisition and belief distribution characterisation.
+We build upon the Bayesian optimization approach to accelerate LFI \citep{gutmann2016bayesian} to perform efficient acquisitions in high-dimensional parameter spaces.
+We call this method Split-BOLFI.

 The remainder of the paper is structured as follows.
-The following two sections present the previous work that our method builds upon directly.
-Section \ref{sec:meth} explains the methods developed in this paper, while Section \ref{sec:verify} presents the performance of the method on both synthetic and real data.
-The ultimate section concludes with a discussion and proposals of future work.
+Section \ref{sec:meth} explains the background of the methods developed in this paper, while Section \ref{sec:splitBOLFI} introduces the new algorithm.
+Section \ref{sec:verify} presents the performance of the method on both synthetic and real data and Section \ref{sec:conc} concludes the study with a discussion and proposals of future work.